iamngoni/gitwhisper/README.md

 2. Retrieves the diff of your staged changes
 3. Sends the diff to the selected AI model
 4. Generates a commit message following the conventional commit format with emojis
+5. **Shows you an interactive confirmation** - review, edit, retry, or discard the message
-5. Applies any prefix/ticket number if specified
+6. Applies any prefix/ticket number if specified
-6. Submits the commit with the generated message
+7. Submits the commit with the confirmed message

 ## Language Support